Meeting and surpassing all audience expectations every day, doing what I was born to do.

 And then they say, but this is not an excuse for you men to shirk doing the chores.

-Well then what the hell?
+Well, then, what the hell?

-What why why even do the stupid story?
+Why even do the stupid story?

 Yeah, both are working.

-Both are w the divorce rates also were significantly higher among the four percent of households in which the men did the majority of the housework.
+Both are the divorce rates also were significantly higher among the 4% of households in which the men did the majority of the housework, although the sample size was quite small for that group.

-The answer here, just get staff, folks.
+Well, obviously, the answer here: just get staff, folks.

 I don't know why more people don't do that.